rayjc/ml-pca-foreground-removal/README.md

     * The above command specifies _input_ as the directory containing images, _unnamed_ as output .pkl name, and rescales frames to _160x120_ pixel;
         then separates foreground and background into _output/_.
         After executing the command, you may also consider checking _input-preprocessed/_ to get an idea what has been stored into the .pkl file.
 Note: All three commands can be ran without optional arguments.
-For the first trial run, I would recommend running `python removeForeground.py all` without any additional arguments.
+For the first trial run, I would recommend running `python removeForeground.py train` without any additional arguments.
 If your machine has more memory available, you could try running the larger _.pkl_ file.

 ### Included: